Frequently Asked Questions

 - To potential "Clarkies" and your parents, the questions and responses in this

-section will answer many of your questions about Clark University's disability support
+section will answer many of your questions about Clark University's accessibility support

-service.
-We understand that each university's disability support service will weigh heavily
+services.
+We understand that each university's support service will weigh heavily

-in your decision on which college to attend.
+in on your decision regarding which college to attend.
 For this reason, we hope you read the questions

 and their responses carefully.

 If questions remain, we suggest that you write them down.
-Once you have done this, please call or email the Disability Office.
+Once you have done this, please call or email Student Accessibility Services.
 The phone number is (508) 793-7468 and the email address is firstname.lastname@example.org.

 Do I have to complete all of Clark's requirements even if my disability hinders performance in, for example, math or a foreign language?